oreol-ag/oreol-web/compensation-and-benefits.md

 Our comprehensive benefits package is designed to support your physical and financial health, ensuring you have access to a range of valuable perks and resources to enhance your overall quality of life.

+### Employee profit sharing
+Oreol shares 10\% of its annual company profits with employees, which is distributed in shares based on tenure.
+Profits are distributed after the books are closed on the previous fiscal year, typically around March (e.g., 2023 profits distributed in March 2024).
+You’re eligible to participate in profit sharing after two years of working at Oreol.

 ### Paid time off

 * **Vacation time:** Oreol employees receive **five weeks of annual holiday,** which must be taken within the same year.
 They can carry over up to two weeks into the next year, but these days should be used by March 31st.
 The timing of holidays should be coordinated with supervisors based on operational requirements.